 The current linear economy of ‘take – make – dispose’ – taking resources from the ground to make products which we use and then dispose of – is no longer working for the built environment.

 We must move to a circular economy which is based on the principles of designing out waste and pollution, keeping products and materials in use and regenerating natural systems.

 Through its Partners and member companies across the sector, the School has an extensive presence and reach to make a significant difference.

-The School’s Waste and Resource Efficiency Group is the forum to enable this change; proactive businesses have come together to make consistent decisions and take action against waste in their own organisations and supply chains.
+The School’s Waste and Resource Use Group is the forum to enable this change; proactive businesses have come together to make consistent decisions and take action against waste in their own organisations and supply chains.

 The group aims to drive a reduction in waste and to improve resource management within the industry value chain; through products, works and services procured.

 How will this be achieved?

-The group is working to achieve reduced waste and improved resource efficiency by increasing understanding on issue areas and where priorities lie.
-It’s workplan focuses on three priority areas:
+The group is working to reduce waste and increase resource efficiency by developing understanding on key issues and priorities.
+Its workplan focuses on three priority areas: